jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 more fine-grained control of shared access is needed.
 To accomplish this, Access Control Lists (ACLs) can be used.
 They add to the normal permissions.

-The Wikipedia has a fairly good description of normal [UNIX file and group permissions](https://en.wikipedia.org/wiki/File-system_permissions), including the symbolic and numeric notation schemes.
+!!!
+Tip
+    Before defining ACLs, you should first read [our document about sharing files](..//files/sharing-files.md) for necessary background concepts and skills.

 ### Caution
 JHPCE uses two kinds of file systems on its large storage servers: ZFS and Lustre.

-You need to use a different pair of ACL commands for each type.
+You need to use a different pair of ACL commands for each type:
+1. ZFS: nfs4_getfacl and nfs4_setfacl
+2. Lustre: getfacl and setfacl

+Instructions for Lustre file systems is found [later in this document](../files/acl.md#directories-in-lustre-file-systems).

 As of March 2024, the only Lustre file systems are those which begin with the path `/dcl02/`